-Entries can be made online (at a reduced rate) or by paper.
+Entries can be made online or by paper.
 To enter online please click on the Enter Online button top right of the Sale Homepage or to enter on paper click on the Printable Entry Form link also on the Sale Homepage to print a paper entry form off to complete.

-Please note full pedigrees are not requested when you enter on-line as they are obtained directly from STAGBI (once partial pedigrees are provided).
+N.B.
+No catalogue remarks will be required from the vendor of yearling lots as STAGBI will be providing them.
+Also, if you enter online full pedigrees are not requested as they are obtained directly from STAGBI (once partial pedigrees are provided).

 Vendors will be charged a standard commission of 6% + VAT.